-- 3.18 In accordance with Section 140 Confidentiality of the Code, a Member in Public Practice who acquires confidential information in the course of professional work for a Client shall not use that information for any purpose other than the proper performance of the professional work for that Client. - 3.19 Where a Member in Public Practice provides Professional Services to a Client which comprise participating in and or reporting to a Due Diligence Committee the proper performance of the work will generally require that a Member freely disclose confidential information to the Due Diligence Committee.
-Unless the Member has a legal obligation of disclosure, the Member should not disclose any information relating to a Client's affairs to a party other than to a DDC Member, DDC Observer or Reporting Person, without the Client's permission 23.
+3.4718 In accordance with Section 140 Confidentiality of the Code, a Member in Public Practice who acquires confidential information in the course of professional work for a Client shall not use that information for any purpose other than the proper performance of the professional work for that Client.

+3.4819 Where a Member in Public Practice provides Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee, the proper performance of the work will generally require the Member to disclose confidential information of the Client to the Due Diligence Committee, subject to any overriding restrictions on access to and disclosure of information (including those commonly referred to as ethical wall arrangements).
+Unless the Member has a legal obligation of disclosure, the Member should not disclose any information relating to the Client's affairs to a party, other than to a DDC Member, DDC Observer or Reporting Person, without the Client's prior written permission.